Interested in joining the Cancer Institute NSW Board?

-She has contributed to advocacy through executive office in the Australian Society for Medical Research, and to national strategic development, through membership of the Commonwealth Cancer Strategies Group, and National Breast Cancer Centre and National Breast Cancer Foundation working parties.
+She has contributed to research advocacy through executive office in the Australian Society for Medical Research, and to national strategic development, through membership of the Commonwealth Cancer Strategies Group, and National Breast Cancer Centre and National Breast Cancer Foundation working parties.

-Mr Keith Cox OAM NP
+Mr Keith Cox OAM NP RN ONC CERT

 Sally Goss MA, Grad Dip Nurs, RN

-Dr Paul Moy BA (Hons-Ec), Dip Ed, PhD(Ec)
+Dr Paul Moy PhD(Ec)

 Michael Still MBA

-Mr Still has enjoyed a 30 year career in investment banking, corporate finance, equity investment and infrastructure in Australia and globally.
+Mr Michael Still has enjoyed a 30 year career in investment banking, corporate finance, equity investment and infrastructure in Australia and globally.
 He has led infrastructure and property companies, and projects of many types.
 These have included large-scale urban renewal and Public Private Partnerships for social infrastructures, as well as major economic infrastructures.
 Mr Still has advised governments, offshore corporates and investment funds on strategic matters and ownership and financing issues across many industries and asset types.

 Mr John Stubbs BA Dip Acct

-Mr Stubbs holds government positions at both board and committee levels.
+Mr John Stubbs holds government positions at both board and committee levels.
 He is a survivor of Leukaemia and an active representative of cancer consumers.

-Other positions have included President of Children’s Hospitals Australasia (1999–to2004) and the John Beveridge Professor of Paediatrics (2005–to2010).
+Other positions have included President of Children’s Hospitals Australasia (1999–2004) and the John Beveridge Professor of Paediatrics (2005–2010).